m-jahn/WeightedTreemaps/README.md

   slice(1:100)
 ```

 Generate 10 treemaps using the parallel version of lapply, and the `condition` annotation to subset the data frame.
 Note that you can adjust the `mc.cores` parameter to the number of CPUs available on your computer.
+The `positioning` parameter can also take a vector of `length(levels)` to make cell positions on the first level more comparable between different treemaps.

 ``` r
 tmlist <- mclapply(